 The Universal Transverse Mercator coordinate system (UTM) uses a 2-dimensional Cartesian coordinate system to give location on the surface of the Earth.
 The UTM works in horizontal position representation likewise the traditional method of longitude and latitude.
-The UTM projection divides the world into 60 zones, that begin at longitude 180deg, the International Date Line (Sickle, 2004).
+The UTM projection divides the world into 60 zones, that begins at longitude 180deg, the International Date Line (Sickle, 2004).

 The last kind of coordinate grids offered by Google Earth is MGRS (Pic.
 5).

 Is worth to remember, that all types of coordinate grids will be displayed both in Earth and Moon and Mars (Pic.
-6) as well all another .kml objects, that we input to the Google Earth.
+6) as well all other .kml objects, that we input to the Google Earth.

 There are basically 3 kinds of the coordinate grids, that can be shown easily by Google Earth.
 All you have seen above.
 Many people wonder how to switch the coordinate layers in Google Maps.
 Considering the 3 kinds of coordinate grids described above the easiest to find is the UTM, which has been implemented by MappingSupport team.
-These intractive coordinate grids plotted with Google Maps are clear and easy readable for everyone (Pic.
+These interactive coordinate grids plotted with Google Maps are clear and easily readable for everyone (Pic.
 7).

 The case of the WGS 84 system is not equal easy as it could be.
 The Mappinsupport.com at least currently provides only the WGS-84 coordinates box for Google Maps (Pic.
 10).
-Unfortunately the coordinate grids doesn’t appear.
+Unfortunately, the coordinate grids don’t appear.
 Moreover is difficult to find another website, that could cover this lack.
 It doesn’t mean, that there is no chance to have the Google Maps map with full zoomable coordinate grids.

-I have found the Bill Chadwick’s Google Maps Demos website, that includes the sample of WGS-84 coordinate grids for Google Maps (Pic.
+I have found Bill Chadwick’s Google Maps Demos website, that includes the sample of WGS-84 coordinate grids for Google Maps (Pic.
 11)…

 Having this map open you have to make a few steps to adjust this Google Map for your needs: